hungrymonkey/another-challenges/README_EXPLANATION.md

 }
 ```
 ## Solutions:
-### Proposal 1: Skip List
+### Proposal 1: Skip List - Not Implemented
-SkipList is a LinkedList with extra metadata for binary searching.
+* SkipList is a LinkedList with extra metadata for binary searching.
-Insert and neighbor lookup should be O(1) after the position is found.
+* Insert and neighbor lookup should be O(1) after the position is found.

 Runtime: O(nlogn) Each element requires O(logn) time to complete
 Space: O(n) to O(nlogn) The space complexity is determined on how the binary search levels are implemented.

-### Proposal 2: BST
+### Proposal 2: BST - Implemented

-Implementing a normal BST walk can find its neighbors.
-I should use a BSTIterator.
+* BST tree can walk to its neighbor and its nodes are sorted by nature.
-Since this problem requires the node to see its parent, parent reference is needed.
+* Since this problem requires a node walk, children nodes must see their parents.

 Runtime: O(nlogn) Each element requires O(logn) time to complete
 Space: O(n) each element is only inserted once.
 In fact, the space might be lower than n when there are duplicates